d-tear/Image-Analysis-Pipeline-for-Tunable-assembly-of-protein-microdomains-in-living-vertebrate-embryos-/README.md

 2) A .csv file containing the analyze particle results for the input image (“InputImageName.csv”)
 3) A .tif file showing where the ROIs/particles are located in the input image (although you can also open the RoiSet.zip file and apply it to the input image to see where the code believes the particles are located),
-4) A NND.csv file which contains nearest neighbor distances for each particle in the ROiSet (“InputImageName_NND_.csv").
+4) A NND.csv file which contains nearest neighbor distances for each particle in the RoiSet (“InputImageName_NND_.csv").

 The NND code was written by Yuxiong Mao and can be found here: https://icme.hpc.msstate.edu/mediawiki/index.php/Nearest_Neighbor_Distances_Calculation_with_ImageJ